kentnsw/cloud-custodian-policy/docs/03-designing-and-testing-ebs-snapshot-cleanup-policy.md

 ### Designing Policy Structure

 Today, we focused on designing a simple yet effective policy for cleaning up old EBS snapshots in AWS.
 Following a clear naming convention, we decided to name our policy file as `<resource type>-<policy group purpose>.yml`.
 Each policy within the file will be named `<resource type>-<policy purpose>`.
 We created an initial policy example in YAML format, targeting EBS snapshots older than 90 days for deletion, excluding AMI snapshots.
-The clarity in naming and structuring the policy file ensures a predictable and manageable resource organization and makes it easy to locate relevant policies in the future.
+The clarity in naming and structuring the policy file ensures a predictable and manageable police organization and makes it easy to locate relevant policies in the future.

 ```yaml
 policies: